The 7 best garden rakes to buy in 2026, as tested in real-world conditions by our experts

 - The hand grip could be longer

-This clever rake is well designed and easy to use with a light fibreglass shaft and a cushioned grip so that it’s comfortable in use.
+This clever rake is well designed and easy to use with a light fibreglass shaft and a cushioned grip, meaning it’s comfortable in use.
 The strong, broad head gathers leaves efficiently, without spiking, but also breaks down to suit your task.
 Half clips off for work in tighter areas like corners or in beds and borders, or the whole head comes off in two parts for the nifty scooping up of leaves with both hands.
 It’s well worth the expense and comes with a 10-year warranty.
 We awarded it a BBC Gardeners’ World Magazine Best Buy for the best versatile rake in 2025.

 Spear and Jackson Neverbend plastic leaf rake with tubular steel shaft